 • Misère of Trumps: no Trump nor the Fool, 10 points

-• Misère of Honours: no Figure nor Bout, 10 points
+• Misère of Honours: no Figure (face cards) nor Bout, 10 points

 If everybody passes, it is free-for-all and the goal is to avoid taking points.

-At the hand of the hand, each player pays each opponent the points he took.
+At the hand of the hand, each player pays each opponent the points they took.

 The play is the same but there is no Petit au bout nor Slam and Poignées cannot be declared.

 The Fool remains the property of one who plays it.
-If it is played on the last tricks, it wins it.
+If it is played on the last trick, it wins it.

 The Dog/Kitty is not revealed and is no one's property.